b3tinsky/---Orange-Compiler/README.md

 ### 📆 September 02 🕓 23:16
 Finished first version of parser.
 Instead of staying with PLY, I gave SLY a go.
 I felt that it has a little bit better syntax, and in the worst case scenario, I don't think its that complicated to change it to PLY again.
 I finished the parser based on the LittleDuck homework, and my proposal's syntax diagrams.
 As I was making the parser, I noticed several areas where problems my arise (reduction conflicts, redundance, etc.), but this version only serves as a backup while I keep working on fixing said issues.
 Also, I still don't know why Git/Github is not signing my commits.

+### 📆 September 05 🕓 17:10
+Solved a reduce/reduce conflict with the block contents.
+I have a slight suspicion that the same issue might happen again with other rules, but the fix is very simple.
+For the block contents I had the rules:

+blockcontents -> statute | statute blockcontents | empty

+And all I did was remove the 'statute' rule.
+It fixes the conflict because now if there is only one statute in the block, it can exit through the empty rule, instead of having to decide.

+I think this will happen again because I have a vague memory of doing something similar in other rules, but I believe those problems will become easily visible if I keep making more tests to poke at the grammar rules.